digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

 HasClaims Interface
 ===================

-In order for the instrument to work with the general Daml Finance lifecycling framework we will implement the HasClaims interface.
+In order for the instrument to work with the general Daml Finance lifecycling framework, we will implement the HasClaims interface.
 This provides a generic mechanism to process coupon payments and the redemption amount.
-The good thing here is that it will work in a similar way for all instrument types, regardless of their economic terms.
+It will work in a similar way for all instrument types, regardless of their economic terms.

 Here is a high level implementation of HasClaims: